 Legal Reference: Bunger v.
 Iowa High School Athletic Assn., 197 N.W.2d 555 (Iowa 1972).
 In re Jason Clark, 1 D.P.I.
 App.
 Dec.
 167 (1978).
 Iowa Code §§ 280.13, .13A (2007).
 281 I.A.C.
 12.3(6); 36.15(1).

-503 Student Discipline 504 Student Activities
+Cross Reference: 502 503 504 Student Rights and Responsibilities Student Discipline Student Activities Approved Septemb ber, 2007 Reviewed 12/09/2024 Revised

-CORPORAL PUNISHMENT
+CORPORAL PUNISHMENT, MECHANICAL RESTRAINT AND PRONE RESTRAINT

-Corporal punishment is defined as the intentional physical punishment of a student and is prohibited.
+The use of corporal punishment, mechanical restraint, and/or prone restraint is prohibited in all schools.
+Corporal punishment is defined as the intentional physical punishment of a student.
 It includes the use of unreasonable or unnecessary physical force or physical contact made with the intent to harm or cause pain.
-No employee is prohibited from:
+No employee is prohibited from any of the following which are not considered corporal punishment:

-- Using reasonable and necessary force, not designed or intended to cause pain, in order to accomplish any of the following: - -- To quell a disturbance or prevent an act that threatens physical harm to any person. - -- To obtain possession of a weapon or other dangerous object within a pupil's control. - -- For the purposes of self-defense or defense of others as provided for in Iowa Code section 704.3. - -- For the protection of property as provided for in Iowa Code section 704.4 or 704.5. - -- To remove a disruptive pupil from class or any area of school premises or from school-sponsored activities off school premises. - -- To protect a student from the self-infliction of harm. - -- To protect the safety of others. - Using incidental, minor, or reasonable physical contact to maintain order and control.
+- Using reasonable and necessary force, not designed or intended to cause pain, in order to accomplish any of the following: - -- To quell a disturbance or prevent an act that threatens physical harm to any person. - -- To obtain possession of a weapon or other dangerous object within a student's control. - -- For the purposes of self-defense or defense of others as provided for in Iowa Code section 704.3. - -- For the protection of property as provided for in Iowa Code section 704.4 or 704.5. - -- To remove a disruptive student from class or any area of school premises or from schoolsponsored activities off school premises. - -- To protect a student from the self-infliction of harm. - -- To protect the safety of others. - Using incidental, minor, or reasonable physical contact to maintain order and control.